 Chipotle, the popular burrito and taco chain, has struggled to regain its brand relevance since the 2015 E.coli outbreak.
-It’s struggled so hard, in fact, they’ve hired a new CEO from another famous taco chain, Taco Bell.
+It has struggled so hard, in fact, they’ve hired a new CEO from another famous taco chain, Taco Bell.
 Brian Niccol, the new CEO in charge of turning things around, has said on several occasions that Chipotle’s brand, “has been invisible.”
-The new brand strategy aims to make Chipotle more than a burrito and taco joint, but a lifestyle brand that people will resonate with.
+The new brand strategy aims to make Chipotle more than a burrito and taco joint.
+It aims to make it a lifestyle brand that people will resonate with.
 It’s a lofty goal.
 Asking people to take pride in their choice to eat burritos as part of their “lifestyle”.

 What is a “Lifestyle Brand”

 Lifestyle brands are those that people identify with and that represent a specific lifestyle.
 For example, Red Bull and their famous, “it gives you wings,” marketing campaign established the energy drink not just for those that need an energy boost, but for people that like adventure and do great things.
 The message: if you drink Red Bull, you’re the kind of person that works hard and plays hard.
 By drinking Red Bull, you say to the world, “I can do anything!”

 Lifestyle brands have a brand message that speaks to consumers on a deeper level, one that resonates with the kind of person they wish to be.
 These connections are deeply emotional.
 Achieving “lifestyle brand” status means you have more brand loyalty and you sell more products, something all marketing strategies aim to do.